DemandCube/NeverwinterDP_Legacy/README.md

 =============
 - A [DemandCube](https://github.com/DemandCube) Project

-NeverwinterDP the Big Data Pipeline for Hadoop and Data Systems, designed to reliably scale to billions of events.
+NeverwinterDP (NDP) the Big Data Pipeline for Hadoop and Data Systems, designed to reliably scale to billions of events.

 Community
 ======